ilkkamtk/WSK/Week4/02-express.md

 ---

 ## Assignment

+In the labs we are going to build a REST API with Express.
+The API will serve data in JSON format and static files.
+[Example API documentation here](http://10.120.32.98/cats/docs/) (Metropolia network / VPN only).

 1. Create a new project folder for this week's assignments and initialize a new Git repository.
 2. Add a `.gitignore` file to the project folder.
 Exclude `node_modules` and `.env` files from the repository.
 You can use [gitignore.io](https://www.toptal.com/developers/gitignore) to generate `.gitignore` files.
 3. Create a new branch 'Assignment1' and switch to it: `git checkout -b 'Assignment1'`